cor9/chero/README.md

 It should work on x64 variants of Windows 7 and later, for x32 use the platform independent version.

 ### Platform independent version
-A platform independet jar-File can be downloaded at:
+A platform independet .jar file can be downloaded at:
 [beatmeter-generator.jar](https://gitlab.com/SklaveDaniel/BeatmeterGenerator/builds/artifacts/master/raw/target/scala-2.12/beatmeter-generator.jar?job=build)

 You will need the Java 8 Runtime Environment (JRE) to run the application.
 You can download it at:
 (Oracle Java 8)[http://www.oracle.com/technetwork/java/javase/downloads/index.html]

-### Nots on Linux
+### Notes on Linux
-If you are using Linux, your distribution will usually include OpenJDK 8.
+If you are using Linux, your distribution will usually include OpenJRE 8.
 Note, that under Linux you usually have to install OpenJFX as a separate package.
 Also, there seems to be a bug in OpenJFX in some versions that sometimes causes UI cliches.
 I hope this will go away as it does not happen with the Oracle JDK.
+If it does happen to you, consider installing the Oracle JRE.
+If it is availabel as a package for your distribution you can get it directly form Oracle as well.

 ## Screenshot
 ![main](https://gitlab.com/SklaveDaniel/BeatmeterGenerator/wikis/screenshot.png)